 Eddie: Twins means we're twice blessed!
 I can't believe it!
 This is the happiest night of my life!
 Sam: You know, I had twins once.
 It was the happiest night of my life too.

-Chuck: Chuck's ability to access data on threats to the country is called "flashing".
+Chuck: The title character's ability to access data on threats to the country is called "flashing".
 When he temporarily is unable to do so, he tries to practice, and is shown using a series of cards with images of spies on them, which are never actually called "flash cards".

 Until the series' third-to-last episode, "Chuck Vs. The Bullet Train", when the villain Quinn calls the set of special cards he uses to force Sarah's defective Intersect to activate just that.